neumino/neumino.github.io/movies.md

-### A Madea Family Funeral
+### We Die Young
-*Released on 2019-03-01, vote average 8.5*
+*Released on 2019-03-01, vote average 7*

-A joyous family reunion becomes a hilarious nightmare as Madea and the crew travel to backwoods Georgia, where they find themselves unexpectedly planning a funeral that might unveil unpleasant family secrets.
+Lucas, a 14-year-old boy inducted into the gang life in Washington D.C., is determined that his 10-year-old brother won&#39;t follow the same path.
+When an Afghanistan war veteran comes into the neighborhood, an opportunity arises.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/id61hcbdMZA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/EflGhkNvWPM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>